Recommendations

 Scotland is brimming with some of the best contemporary art galleries in the UK.
 Here are our top five recommendations.

-And don't forget, a National Art Pass will get you incredible benefits at every venue, including free or discounted entry!
+And don't forget, a National Art Pass or a Teacher Art Pass will get you incredible benefits at every venue.

 National Galleries Scotland: Modern

-With a collection encompassing both modern and contemporary art, the gallery is an amazing archive of 20th- and 21st-century practice spread over two galleries, Modern One and Modern Two.
+With a collection encompassing both modern and contemporary art, National Galleries Scotland hold an amazing archive of 20th- and 21st-century works of art spread over two galleries, Modern One and Modern Two.
 Discover some of the biggest names in contemporary art, including David Hockney, Rachel Whiteread and Andy Warhol.
-Don't miss their Alberta Whittle exhibition create dangerously, originally shown at the prestigious Venice Biennale in 2022.

 Jupiter Artland

 This award-winning contemporary sculpture park on the outskirts of Edinburgh is an incredible place to see installations and exhibitions by some of the biggest names in contemporary art.
-Don't miss their current Lindsey Mendick exhibition SH*TFACED, exploring binge drinking and shame with a trippy bathroom installation and her signature confessional ceramics.
+Don't miss their commission for 2025, Jonathan Baldock's WYRD, a zoo of surreal sculptures that blend animal bodies with creatures from mythology and folklore.

 Fruitmarket

-Housed on the site of a former fruit and vegetable market, the gallery opened its doors in 1974 to bring contemporary visual arts to the city of Edinburgh.
+Housed on the site of a former fruit and vegetable market, the gallery opened its doors in 1974 to bring contemporary visual art to the city of Edinburgh.
 It hosts a changing programme of exhibitions throughout the year, featuring work by both Scottish and international artists.
+Catch their current exhibition, a series of immersive installations by contemporary British artist Mike Nelson that recreate city spaces between 2010 and 2014.

 GoMA, Gallery of Modern Art